Skip to main content

 Cultural Significance

 Pieth cak represents the centrality of cattle in pastoralist societies.
 The ritual connects the couple to ancestral blessings through the sacred medium of milk.
-Approximately 70% of rural Dinka and Nuer weddings maintain this practice.
+Most rural Dinka and Nuer weddings maintain this practice.

 Modern Adaptations